 The Juniper Fund of Berks County Community Foundation was established in 2010 by The Murray Clan Society of North America to support the education, promotion and preservation of the history, heritage and traditions of Scotland.

-The fund provides financial support for the following purposes but is not limited to:
+The fund provides financial support for the following purposes:

 - To promote enrichment experiences in Scottish culture, traditions and history.

-• activities to benefit the Scottish community and the Murray Clan.
+- To enhance activities that benefit the Scottish community and the Murray Clan.

 - To support other activities that educate people about, promote, or preserve the history, heritage, and traditions of Scotland.